-From developing groundbreaking therapies to leading clinical trials, Seattle Children's has been an international leader in cystic fibrosis (CF) research for more than 25 years.
+From developing groundbreaking therapies to leading clinical research studies, Seattle Children's has been an international leader in cystic fibrosis (CF) research for more than 25 years.

-At any given time, there is a wide variety of CF clinical trials being conducted at Children's.
+At any given time, there is a variety of CF research studies happening at Seattle Children's.
 These include:

-- Interventional studies designed to test the safety and effectiveness of a wide range of new treatments, such as inhaled antibiotics to drugs that target the primary defect in CF.
+- Interventional studies to test the safety and effectiveness of new treatments, like new medications that target the underlying cause of CF.

-Make a Difference: Take Part in a Clinical Trial
+Make a Difference: Take Part in a Research Study

-Clinical trials are imperative to the battle against – and the understanding of – CF. However, they can't take place unless people with CF volunteer to take part.
-If you or a child you know is interested in participating in a clinical trial, please speak with your CF physician or contact one of our research coordinators.
+Research studies play an important role in the battle against CF. However, they can't take place unless people with CF volunteer to take part.
+If you or a child you know is interested in participating in a research study, please speak with your CF doctor or contact one of our research coordinators.

 Help us answer questions about childhood health and illness, and help other children in the future.
 Learn more.